Housing Secretary Fudge resigning. Biden hails her dedication to boosting supply of affordable homes

 Dworkin called Fudge a steadfast advocate for equitable housing policies, saying she championed initiatives aimed at "alleviating homelessness, expanding access to affordable housing, and fostering sustainable communities.”

-Associated Press writer Fatima Hussein on Air Force One contributed to this report.
+Associated Press writers Michael Casey in Boston and Fatima Hussein on Air Force One contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.